MiamiOH-CSE274/Portfolio/README.md

               tree recursively to the farthest item on the left side of the tree.
 This function is always O(h) because it does not end until it hits NULL.

+        Size - This one is the only function in our BST_Lab which is O(n).
+This is because we do not store the number' of items as we add or remove thisngs but instead, have to count each individual item in the BST.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----